Cost Update

 US$700 – US$3,000

-The average sump pump installation in Indianapolis costs $1,152 in May 2026.
-Prices range from $700 to $3,000 depending on soil and backup options.
+Average sump pump installation in Indianapolis costs $1,152 USD in June 2026.
+Prices range from $700 to $3,000 depending on backup systems and soil conditions.

 Estimate for your project